-Miss BumBum Suzy Cortez Shakes Her Famous Asset In Daisy Dukes
+Suzy Cortez Shakes Her Famous Asset In Daisy Dukes

-Miss BumBum Suzy Cortez is riding high and having a deservedly good time.
+Suzy Cortez is riding high and having a deservedly good time.
 After all, she just reclaimed her crown as having the best booty in the international Miss BumBum competition, in addition to winning it four years ago in her native Brazil.

 Fortunately for her fans, she is not shy about showing off her most famous asset, and did just that in a recent television appearance.
-Though she normally showcases her derriere in skimpy clothing and provocative poses, she did it differently this time: by showing off some sultry dance moves that required some serious hip maneuvers.
+Though she normally showcases her derriere in skimpy clothing and provocative poses, she did it differently this time, by showing off some sultry dance moves that required some serious hip maneuvers.

-The appearance was on Fox News Mexico, and for the occasion, Suzy wore a pair of daisy duke shorts with a white crop top.
-The daisy dukes hugged her perky posterior, and the combo was able to show off her thin waist and hourglass figure.
+The appearance was on Fox News Mexico, and for the occasion, Suzy wore a pair of Daisy Dukes shorts with a white crop top.
+The Daisy Dukes hugged her perky posterior, and the combo was able to show off her thin waist and hourglass figure.

 Her legs were elongated with a pair of black high-heeled booties, and her long black hair was styled straight and sleek.